Zerzeron1/Bread-Loader/README.md

-Bread loader is a multi games roblox script i made on phone.
+Bread loader is a multi games roblox script i made on android.
 Join breadmages for this script & key: discord.gg/breadmages.
+(not released yet)